On this pageOverview

 The entry point of an application reveals its architecture.
 In Foldkit, the entry point is a declaration.
 In React, it’s a procedure.

-The React App component initializes the reducer, computes derived values, installs global event listeners, works around stale closures, memoizes callbacks, and manually threads state into 6 child components:
+The React App component initializes the reducer, computes derived values, delegates global event listeners to custom hooks, works around stale closures with a ref, memoizes a callback, and manually threads state into 6 child components:

 export const App = () => {